 United to End Homelessness

-United to End Homelessness is committed to ending homelessness in Macon-Bibb County to functional zero, where episodes of homelessness are rare, brief, and non-recurring.
-It will work in tandem with the Coalition to End Homelessness, Macon-Bibb County Economic and Community Development Department, and other partners.
-The initiative plans to use the housing first model to create long-term supportive housing and efficient rapid rehousing to do the "most good" for those in need.
+Impact: With a commitment to achieve functional zero homelessness, the initiative aims to ensure that episodes of homelessness are rare, brief, and non-recurring.
+United to End Homelessness works in partnership with the Coalition to End Homelessness, Macon-Bibb County Economic and Community Development Department, and other key stakeholders.
+The housing-first model is central to the initiative's strategy, focusing on creating long-term supportive housing and efficient rapid rehousing to provide the most effective assistance to those in need.

 “The only way we are going to end homelessness in Macon-Bibb is by working together, by sharing information, knowledge, expertise, and resources.”